swiftlang/swift/docs/SIL.rst

 Global variable access is performed by the ``alloc_global``, ``global_addr`` and ``global_value`` instructions.

-A global can have a static initializer if it's initial value can be composed of literals.
+A global can have a static initializer if its initial value can be composed of literals.
 The static initializer is represented as a list of literal and aggregate instructions where the last instruction is the top-level value of the static initializer::